showxu/objc4/README.md

 ## License
-This project is released under the **Apache License 2.0**.
+This project is released under the **MIT License**.
 The objc4 project is released under the **APPLE PUBLIC SOURCE LICENSE Version 2.0**.